haizhi-tech/spark/README.md

 # Haizhi distribution of Apache Spark

 This repository, located at <https://github.com/haizhi-tech/spark>, contains a fork of Apache Spark.
-It includes a number of changes that are not yet on the Apache master branch that are useful at Haizhi.
+It includes a number of changes that are not yet on the Apache repository that are useful at Haizhi.

 Some highlights include: